Go Professionals in the US and Canada

 A biography of Mr. Jiang is available on Sensei's library.

 One of only a few female 9-Dans in the world, Ms. Rui achieved world fame in 2000 by becoming the first woman to win a major tournament, the Korean Kuksu.
-She is especially interested in teaching women to play go.
-Married to professional go player Zhu-jiu Jiang, she also lived and taught in the US in the 1990s.
+She is especially interested in teaching women to play go and lived and taught in the US in the 1990s.
+She and her husband Zhujiu Jiang, live in Shanghai and run their go school.

 A biography of Ms. Rui is available on Sensei's Library.